Are you mixing up Danish and Dutch? Here’s how to tell them apart

 If you live in Europe, you probably know the difference between Danish and Dutch.
-But sometimes, people from further afield can get a little muddled.
+But for people further afield, the two are often mixed up.
+The words sound similar in English, both languages come from northern Europe, and to an untrained ear they can even sound alike.

 What is the difference between the Dutch and the Danes?